gelaechter/ArtNetDirector/README.md

 ## Acknowledgements

-* This project uses [Art-Net™](https://art-net.org.uk/) Designed by and Copyright Artistic Licence Holdings Ltd"
+* This project uses [Art-Net™](https://art-net.org.uk/) Designed by and Copyright Artistic Licence Holdings Ltd
-* It also uses a fork of [artnet4j by cansik](https://github.com/cansik/artnet4j)
+* It also uses my fork of [artnet4j by cansik](https://github.com/cansik/artnet4j)
 * Special thanks to my CS teacher who not only came up with the idea but let me work on it during lessons